5.20 Pre-birth Child Protection Procedure

 - How and when the parent(s) are to be informed of the concerns;

 - Required action by obstetric team as soon as the baby is born.
-This includes labour/delivery suite, post natal ward staff and the midwifery service.
-Team to complete the Hospital Birth Plan Form as attached at Appendix 2: Hospital Birth Plan;
+This includes labour/delivery suite, post-natal ward staff and the midwifery service.
+NB: A Hospital Birth Plan Form is currently being developed.
+This will only be a part of the strategy meeting discussion when it takes place near the expected delivery date (EDD).

 - The need for a pre-birth Initial Child Protection Conference.

-The assessment plan must be consistent with standards required for possible Court proceedings, including the letter of intent under the Public Law Outline.
+The assessment planning that develops throughout the strategy meeting, Section 47 Enquiry, and Child and Family Assessment must be consistent with standards required for possible Care proceedings, including the need to start the pre proceedings process in accordance with the Public Law Outline.

-The parent(s) should be informed as soon as possible of the concerns and the need for assessment, except on the rare occasions when medical guidance and advice suggests that this may be harmful to the health of the unborn baby and/or mother.
+The parent(s) should be informed by the child’s Social Worker as soon as possible of the concerns and the need for assessment, except on the rare occasions when medical guidance and advice suggests that this may be harmful to the health of the unborn baby and/or mother.

 5. Pre-birth Section 47 Enquiry and Assessment

-In undertaking a pre-birth Section 47 Enquiry and Assessment the Children's Social Care Services, the Police and relevant other agencies must follow the Strategy Discussions and Section 47 Enquiries Procedure.
+In undertaking a pre-birth Section 47 Enquiry and Assessment the Children's Social Care Services, the Police, Health and other relevant agencies must follow the Strategy Discussions and Section 47 Enquiries Procedure.
 This must include representation from the maternity service and if relevant the neo natal services.

 - The overall aim is to identify and understand: